Subject Outline / Aim

 KS4

-There are three courses on offer for pupils in Key Stage 4; Creative iMedia, GCSE Computer Science and OCR Information Technologies.
+There are two courses on offer for pupils in Key Stage 4; Creative iMedia and OCR Information Technologies.

 Creative and Digital Media plays an important part in many areas of our everyday lives and is also an important part of the UK economy.
 There is a demand from employers for an increasingly skilled and technically literate workforce as more and more media products are produced digitally.
 Creative iMedia provides students with specific and transferable skills and a solid foundation in understanding and applying this subject, whether it is in employment or higher education.